amrios/z370-g_vanilla/README.md

 ### DSDT/SSDT

 The kexts will have the proper corrections for the DSDT and we don't need to define patches or a custom DSDT in OpenCore.
 Follow OpenCore documentation for SSDT.
-Our board does not have a AWAC, so you do not need the AWAC patch.
+Our board does not have a AWAC, so you do not need the AWAC patch since the motherboard doesn't feature AWAC.

 Therefore, we only need the following SSDT:
 * SSDT-EC-USBX